Business Career Fair

 All U of A students and alumni are invited to attend.

 How should I dress for the Business Career Fair?

-Business casual dress at a minimum is required to attend.
+Business casual dress at a minimum is highly recommended for video chatting.
 View examples.

-What should I bring to the Business Career Fair?
+How should I prepare for the Business Career Fair?